-The Design Editor manages a staff with a two-part responsibility: first, to tell stories and present information in a clear, visually engaging manner, and second, to unite editorial content with broadsheet paper by incorporating photos, typefaces, graphics, and illustrations in a creative, informative way within the framework of a well-defined, though constantly evolving style sheet, As the leader of this staff, the Design Editor is responsible for maximizing the potential of each aspect of that description.
-This entails:
+The Design Editor manages a staff with a two-part responsibility: first, to tell stories and present information in a clear, visually engaging manner, and second, to unite editorial content with broadsheet paper by incorporating photos, typefaces, graphics, and illustrations in a creative, informative way within the framework of a well-defined, though constantly evolving print style sheet.
+As the leader of this staff, the Design Editor is responsible for ensuring that each aspect of that description is fulfilled.

-Therefore, the design editor should possess the following: mastery of Adobe InDesign and support applications including Adobe Photoshop and Illustrator, strong organizational skills, a passion for design in general, and the desire to improve Spectator’s design to make it as strong as possible on a consistent basis.
+Therefore, the design editor should possess the following: mastery of Adobe InDesign, Photoshop, and Illustrator, as well as supporting online and interactive graphic production formats; knowledge of Spectator print formats and methods; strong organizational skills; a passion for design in general and the desire to improve Spectator’s design to make it as strong as possible on a consistent basis.

 SENIOR DEPUTY DESIGN EDITOR (1 Position Available)

 The Senior Deputy Editor is responsible for overseeing the team of graphics deputies and aiding the design editor in finalizing graphics to ensure quality, accuracy, and style across sections.
 The position focuses on maintaining the importance of visual journalism through the use of numerical and informational graphics.
 Responsibilities include attending all zone and CPM meetings for graphic-producing sections, running graphics production on designated nights, giving final checks for editing and web-saving, and managing the team of deputies to ensure that they are keeping in communication with their designers, editors, and all involved parties